loopdash/loopdash/src/glossary/jquery.md

 title: jQuery - Loopdash
 h1: jQuery
 h2: What does it mean?
-summary: jQuery is a fast, small, and feature-rich JavaScript library that simplifies HTML document traversing, event handling, and animating for WordPress developers.
+description: jQuery is a fast, small, and feature-rich JavaScript library that simplifies HTML document traversing, event handling, and animating for WordPress developers.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly